-The example configuration files contain a complete GeoServer data directory so that you can get a working service to try out up and running as quickly as possible.
+The example configuration files can be copied into an existing GeoServer data directory so that you can get a working service to try out up and running as quickly as possible.
 The parts relevant for configuration of a complex feature WFS are contained in the workspaces directory described in the next section.
-The other parts contain items like service metadata, security etc. and can mostly be set up using the web interface.
+Other parts of your service configuration like service metadata, security etc. can be set up using the web interface.
 Thus, when you come to set up your own service, you will probably start with the default GeoServer data directory, configure service metadata etc. in the web interface, and copy the complex feature configuration files from the reference data/workspaces directory to your own data directory for editing there.